malex19889/Weather-Dashboard/README.md

 # Weather-Dashboard

-Weather Dashboard using the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for searched cities.
+A simple weather Dashboard using the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for searched cities, and saving search history to local storage.

 ## User Story